ranchana-k/bangkok-air-quality/README.md

 # Summary
 ## Section 1
-- There are no relationship among all pollutant as the errors between using VAR and AR were not significantly different.
+- The PACF plots showed that pollutants changes in Din Daeng District, Bangkok had insignificantly relationship with its lag 1.
-- The VAR and AR models could not predict well since the predictions had high percentage of error compared to the average.
-In case of PM2.5, root mean squared error of predicitons was 12.49 when its mean was at 40.59 (ug/m^3)
+- Each pollutant seemed to have effects on each other as Vector Autoregression model gave less error than Autoregression model.
+However, both VAR and AR models were still not good to predict the value in the next two days (48 hours) as their RMSEs values were still high compared to their means.

 ## Section 2
 -